simukappu/activity_notification/README.md

 ### Configuring views

 `activity_notification` provides view templates to customize your notification views.
-The view generater can generate default views for all targets.
+The view generator can generate default views for all targets.

 ```console
 $ rails generate activity_notification:views